WEBP to BMP Converter — Free Online

 Quality tips for WEBP → BMP

 When converting WEBP to BMP, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If BMP is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For WEBP to BMP conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+BMP is uncompressed, so a still WebP's visible quality is preserved exactly as decoded, with no further loss introduced by the BMP container.
+The trade-off is size: the BMP will be dramatically larger than the WebP because none of WebP's compression carries over.

 Troubleshooting